Kyder/Image-Presenter/README.md

 - Addon support

 Tauri Conversion>
 Currently it is missing autodiscovery function, update and maybe one network feature.

-Addons: CURENCTLY BEING REWORKED FOR TAURI
+Will be fixed in next version.

 Date/Time Display>
 Shows real Date and Time on the screen in few modes with option to use custom font or adjust font size.